Lisianthus, or Eustoma, or Prairie Gentian, or Texas Bluebell |

 July 19: I bought 16 plants from the greenhouse in Petersfield, MB.

+20: I planted them.
+The ones I set out earlier have done poorly and several have died.
+I think that's because of the lack of rain.
 The survivors have been doing better since I installed a soaker hose going by each of them.

 August 1: The plants are getting better, with more flowers.